BD2KOnFHIR/i2FHIRb2/README.md

 * FHIR values -- the number of possible types for FHIR `value[x]` entries is sizeable.
 Expanding each of these as URI's can potentially expand the size of the ontology table by an order of magnitude.
 We need to decide what to do about the values and core data types.
 One possibility would be a plug-in similar to the existing lab-value plug in.

-### FHIR Ontology Issues
-1) The current W5 ontology is missing `w5:when`
-2) The W5 root is defined as an `owl:OntologyEntry`.
-We need to model this correctly -- should it be a root class or, an entity whose *members* are the root classe?
-3) Parts of W5 use a nested notation (`who.actor`, `when.done`) while others don't (`device`, `diagnostics`).
-FHIR uses nested notation throughout (`administrative.device`, `clinical.diagnostics`)
-4) The naming convention in `fhir.ttl` turns out not to be unique.
-As an example, `ExplanationOfBenefit`, `Claim`, and `ClaimResponse` all have `item` elements which all get mapped to a single type, `ItemComponent` despite the fact that each type is significantly different.
-This problem will occur whenever there are embedded `BackboneElements` having the same name.